aztecyt2022/Fallout-After-Free-VUE-1.4/README.md

 Downloading the .7zip file in the main repo works with 1.5.
 Added images may cause issues this is untested as I dont have access to 1.5 as this time.

+Fallout4.2.7zip is my updated version for 1.5(Test version)

+Fallout.7zip is earthonions(Use this 1 as the updated one I built has no been tested as of 2026-02-16 @2:12am)

 using the release will work with 1.4(Untested for compatibility issues May work fine on both).

 NOT FOR USE BELOW 1.4